luxonis/depthai-docs-website/source/pages/faq.rst

 - Change the labels at :code:`labelMap = ["label1", "label2", "..."]`, depending on your model
 - Set the number of classes at :code:`detectionNetwork.setNumClasses()` depending on your model
-- If you haven't compiled the model with the latest OpenVINO version, set the :ref:`OpenVINO version <Neural network blob compiled with uncompatible openvino version>`
+- If you haven't compiled the model with the latest OpenVINO version, set the :ref:`OpenVINO version <Neural network blob compiled with incompatible openvino version>`
 - Don't forget to change the path to the model (:code:`.blob` file)

 For **MobileNet** you should follow the same steps (skip the 2nd one) but start with the